-Matthew (Maddy) Dever (they/them) is an Autistic parent of five children with three also on the autism spectrum, living in Carleton Place in rural Eastern Ontario.
+Maddy Dever (they/them) is an Autistic parent of five children with three also on the autism spectrum, living in Carleton Place.
 They advocate at both provincial and federal governments for inclusion and acceptance of Autistic individuals and for Autistic people to have their own voice in policy decisions.
-Matthew is a former member of the Ontario Autism Program Advisory Panel, and current member of the Ontario Autism Program Implementation Working Group.
+Maddy is a former member of the Ontario Autism Program Advisory Panel, and current member of the Ontario Autism Program Implementation Working Group.

-Matthew is a founder of Autistic Bridge, an Autistic self-advocacy group, and a leader in the National Disability Strategy movement to build a nation-wide coalition of disability organizations advocating for a Barrier-Free Canada that meets all needs of all disabilities at all ages.
-They are also a member of Canadian Autism Spectrum Disorder Alliance (CASDA), where they are providing an Autistic view on the development of policy and helping with aspects of developing a National Autism Strategy and presenting at the annual CASDA Summit.
+Maddy is a founder of Autistic Bridge, an Autistic self-advocacy group, and a leader in the National Disability Strategy movement to build a nationwide coalition of disability organizations advocating for a barrier-free Canada that meets all needs of all disabilities at all ages.
+They are also a member of the Canadian Autism Spectrum Disorder Alliance (CASDA) where they are providing an Autistic view on the development of policy and helping with aspects of developing a National Autism Strategy and presenting at the annual CASDA Summit.

-Matthew has also led workshops and panels on topics surrounding autism and education and has spoken about autism with many groups including ECHO Autism where they are now part of the Expert Hub, which works to educate and inform health professionals on issues related to autism.
-Matthew writes on the blogs Matthewdever.ca and autismwordsmatter.ca and has a podcast called ‘The Autistic Rambler”.
+Maddy has also led workshops and panels on topics surrounding Autism and education and has spoken about Autism with many groups including ECHO Autism where they are now part of the Expert Hub, which works to educate and inform health professionals on issues related to autism.
+Maddy writes on the blogs matthewdever.ca and autismwordsmatter.ca and has a podcast called “The Autistic Rambler.”

 She lives in the Ottawa Valley with her husband and most recently has supported the growth and expansion of their family business, Conway’s Pharmacy.